ASproson/dsa-algorithms/hashing/Answers.md

   }
 }
 ```

+Time complexity: O(n) as we must traverse the entire length of the passed array

+Space complexity: O(n) as we may potentially create a set that is the full length of the passed array

 First we create a new `set` from the passed array.
 We then interate over the passed array until we reach the equal length.
 On each iteration we test as to whether or not the `set` has the currently iterated value.
 If it does not, then we have our missing number and so return